laurent22/joplin/readme/terminal.md

 move_down | Move down (in a list for example) page_up | Page up
 page_down | Page down
-activate | Activates the selected item.
+next_link | Select the next link in the currently opened note (the first link will be selected if no link is currently selected) previous_link | Select the previous link in the currently opened note (the last link will be selected if no link is currently selected) open_link | Open the currently selected link externally activate | Activates the selected item.
 If the item is a note for example it will be open in the editor delete | Deletes the selected item toggle_console | Toggle the console